loulafripouille/express-form-handler/README.md

 ```

 By default, the `label` member is set to the fields key value.
 Also, by default, the locale is 'en'.
-So you error messages are in english.
+So, error messages are in english if there is no second parameter.
 But you can pass the locale in second parameter of `create()` method.

 ### Locales currently integrated: